platformsh/platformsh-docs/docs/src/dedicated/overview/backups.md

 * **Recovery Point Objective (RPO)** is 6 hours (maximum time to last backup).
 * **Recovery Time Objective (RTO)** depends on the size of the storage.
 Large EBS volumes take more time to restore.

 These backups are only used in cases of catastrophic failure and can only be restored by Platform.sh.
-A ticket must be opened by the customer to request a restoration.
+A support ticket must be opened to request a restoration.

 The restoration process may take a few hours, depending on the infrastructure provider in use.
 In the ticket, specify if you want backups of files, MySQL, or both.